MatheweB/WiseExplorer/README.md

 - **Statistical clustering** — borrows knowledge from similar positions
 - **Bayesian confidence scoring** — conservative estimates that improve with data

-[Read the research paper](https://digitalcommons.oberlin.edu/honors/116/) for full technical details.
+[Read the research paper](https://digitalcommons.oberlin.edu/honors/116/) for full technical details, or check out https://www.mathewe.com for more about me.

 ## A Note